Intersections on tropical moduli spaces: Intersection theory

 \begin{definition}[cf. \cite{FS94}, section 2] A \emph{Minkowski weight $c$ of codimension $k$} is an integer-valued function on $\Theta^{(r-k)}$ that satisfies for any $\tau \in \Theta^{(r-k-1)}$

 (in \cite{FS94}, primitive vectors are denoted by $n_{\sigma, \tau}$). \end{definition}

 Let $c$ be a Minkowski weight of codimension $k$.
-Of course, if we set $X(c)$ to be the fan $\bigcup_{0 \leq i \leq r-k} \Theta^{(i)}$ with weight function $c$, the Minkowski weight condition precisely coincides with our balancing condition, i.e. $X(c)$ is a tropical cycle of codimension $k$.

-In \cite{FS94} it is shown that Minkowski weights are in one-to-one correspondence with the operational Chow cohomology classes of the toric variety associated to the fan $\Theta$ and therefore admit a cup-product with the following properties.
+Of course, if we set $X(c)$ to be the fan $\bigcup_{0 \leq i \leq r-k} \Theta^{(i)}$ with weight function $c$, the Minkowski weight condition precisely coincides with our balancing condition, i.e. $X(c)$ is a tropical cycle of codimension $k$. \\ In \cite{FS94} it is shown that Minkowski weights are in one-to-one correspondence with the Chow cohomology classes of the toric variety associated to the fan $\Theta$ and therefore admit a cup-product with the following properties.
 Let $c, c'$ be Minkowski weights of codimension $k, k'$.
 Then the cup-product $c \cup c'$ is a Minkowski weight of codimension $k + k'$ given by

 Here, the coefficients are not unique but depend on the choice of a generic vector $v \in V$.
 If we fix such a vector $v$, then